ghghghjkzo/ghghghjkzo/README.md

-- 👋 Hi, I’m Gabriel Karachira
+- 👋 Hi, I’m Gabriel
 - 👀 I’m interested in Finance and Tech
 - 🌱 I’m currently learning Management
-- 📫 How to reach me (linkedin - Gabriel Karachira)

 <!---
 ghghghjkzo/ghghghjkzo is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.